 Carciofi alla Romana o alla Giudea ~ Roman-style or Jewish-style artichokes

-- Live demonstration-style cooking class including the preparation of an appetizer, first course and second course.
+- Cooking class preparing an antipasto, first course and second course.

-- Recipe book with compilation of Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+- Recipe book with compilation of Chef Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.

 Cooking class starts at 10am.